-Safeguarding is at the heart of everything we do at St Albans Girls' School.
+Safeguarding is intrinsic to everything we do at St Albans Girls' School.
 It is of paramount importance that all our students are safe, well cared for and are happy learners.

 Safeguarding includes our commitment to safe recruitment of staff, security around the building, child protection, anti-bullying, online and e-safety, PREVENT duty and many other areas.
 We make sure all policies under the safeguarding umbrella are reviewed regularly, click here to view our Child Protection, Anti-bullying, E-safety, Radicalisation, Health and Safety Policies.